biaslab/ForneyLab.jl/docs/src/user-guide.md

 # User guide

-This user guide describes the basic usage of ForneyLab for solving inference problems.
+This user guide outlines the usage of ForneyLab for solving inference problems.
 The main content is divided in three parts:
 - [Specifying a model](@ref)
 - [Generating an algorithm](@ref)
 - [Executing an algorithm](@ref)